At doomed Peugeot plant, talk of betrayal and war

 An old-fashioned employer, Peugeot - which purchased Citroen in 1976 - exerted strict control over union activities.
 Only tame unions approved by management were allowed until the early 1980s, when the CGT made its first secret inroads.

-Over time, Peugeot management agreed to recognize the CGT, which represents about 40 percent of the workforce today.
+Over time, Peugeot management agreed to recognise the CGT, which represents about 40 percent of the workforce today.

 Workers at the factory got longer meal breaks, more family-friendly shifts and, above all, respect from their supervisors.